Lp Camozzi rhymes with cosy.

 If your question isn't answered here, Lp would be happy to hear from you directly.
 Just go to our Contact page.

-Lp continues to perform live in Montreal while working on his third album.
-Anticipated release date is 2019.
+Lp continues to perform live in Montreal while working on his third kids album and his first for adults.
+Anticipated release date is 2020/21.

 What instruments does Lp play?